-GOVERNING COUNCIL OF UNITED NATIONS COMPENSATION COMMISSION CONCLUDES ITS EIGHTY-FIFTH SESSION
+GOVERNING COUNCIL OF UNITED NATIONS COMPENSATION COMMISSION CONCLUDES ITS EIGHTY-SEVENTH SESSION

-The Governing Council considered reports related to the work of the Commission since its last session in April 2018 on various matters including the current levels of income and the arrangements for ensuring continued deposits into the Commission’s Compensation Fund, payment of outstanding compensation awards and audit-related activities.
-The Council welcomed Iraq’s continued commitment to meeting its obligation to deposit 0.5 per cent of the proceeds generated by the export sales of Iraqi petroleum and petroleum products into the Commission's Compensation Fund.
-Under Governing Council decision 276 (2017), this amount will increase to 1.5 per cent effective 1 January 2019.
+The Governing Council considered reports related to the work of the Commission since its last session in October 2019 on various matters including the current levels of income and the arrangements for ensuring continued deposits into the Commission’s Compensation Fund, payments towards the Commission’s outstanding compensation award which currently stands at $2.4 billion, and the progress being made towards winding down.
+The Council welcomed Iraq’s continued commitment to meeting its obligation to deposit 3 per cent of the proceeds generated by the export sales of Iraqi petroleum and petroleum products into the Commission's Compensation Fund, particularly given the impacts of the outbreak of the COVID-19 pandemic and the dramatic drop in global oil prices.

-The session just concluded was the last session for the delegations of Bolivia, Ethiopia, Kazakhstan, Netherlands and Sweden, whose terms of office end on 31 December 2018.
+The session just concluded was the last session for the delegations of Belgium, Dominican Republic, Germany, Indonesia and South Africa, whose terms of office end on 31 December 2020.

-The Council decided to hold its next regular session on 8 October 2019.
+The Council decided to hold its next regular session in April 2021.

 Further information about the Commission can be found on the United Nations Compensation Commission website located at www.uncc.ch.